 A Brief History

 On April 8, 1975, slugger Frank Robinson became the first African-American major league baseball manager when he managed the Cleveland Indians opening day game.
 Today we present a list of 10 notable African-American firsts.
-What other events would you put on this list?

 10. Oprah Winfrey, 2003.